Miss Chinese International Pageant 1994

 Miss Chinese International Pageant 1994 was held on January 23, 1994, in Hong Kong.
 The pageant was organized and broadcast by TVB in Hong Kong.
 Miss Chinese International 1993 Christy Chung crowned Saesim Pornapa Sui of Bangkok, Thailand as the winner.

 Pageant information

-The theme to this year's pageant continues to be "The Traditions of the Dragon, The Embodiment of Beauty" 「龍的傳統 俏的化身」.
+The theme of this year's pageant continues to be "The Traditions of the Dragon, The Embodiment of Beauty" 「龍的傳統 俏的化身」.
 The Masters of Ceremonies were Eric Tsang and Philip Chan.